 Many of the properties that front the Western Highway have their access directly onto the Western Highway.
-This was not a problem when the traffic volumes on the Western Highway were a lot lower, but the current and projected volumes mean that this access is proving to be a hazard.
-The main risk is when a driver tries to turn either left or right into the property, which can cause rear end collisions.
+This was not a problem when the traffic volumes on the Western Highway were a lot lower, but the current and projected future traffic volumes mean that this access is proving to be a hazard.
+The main risk occurs when a driver tries to turn either left or right into the property, which can result in a crash with an oncoming vehicle.